Sponsored by Futaba Pro Shop with Futaba Australia and JR Australia

 After the first world war Governments lost interest in funding aviation development.
-The two decades between WW1 and WW11 have long been acknowledged as the golden years of aviation and during the 1920s and 30s privateers led the way.
-At araces in USA huge crowds found it fascinating that civilian aeroplanes were faster than military.
-That changed after WW11.
-Surplus single engine fighters dominated.
+The two decades between WW1 and WW11 have long been acknowledged as the golden years of aviation and during the 1920s and 30s privateers led the way at air race meetings in USA.
+Huge crowds found it fascinating that civilian aeroplanes were faster than military.
+That changed after WW11 when surplus single engine fighters dominated.
 It became a rich man's game and the general public lost interest

 The Goodyear Tyre company sponsored a tiny homebuilt category powered by the affordable 100 HP Continental 0200 four cylinder aircraft engine.
 This category continues today as Formula 1